THE HISTORY OF LAUREL MANOR

 Block A was completed first and comprises Flats 57 to 68.
 (Don't ask!).

-In 2007 some 16 lease holders sought extensions of 90 years with no ground rent from the landlord under the Leasehold Reform Act 1993 (as amended).
+In 2007 some 16 Leaseholders sought extensions of 90 years with no ground rent from the landlord under the Leasehold Reform Act 1993 (as amended).
 However, in view of uncertainties created by the Sportelli decision and subsequent appeal, those applications were withdrawn.
-They were not favourable to us in terms of cost and it is doubtful consideration will be given to any further application under the Act on a corporate basis for some considerable time.

-Huge improvements to Laurel Manor have taken place.
+Huge improvements to Laurel Manor took place.
+All common areas were double glazed, carpeted and cleared of asbestos.
 External and internal decorations continue on their three and five year cycle and the internal common areas are cleaned regularly and the grounds maintained throughout the year.
-Four of the five roofs have been replaced in the last five years the last in September 2009; all common areas have been double glazed, carpeted and cleared of asbestos.
-External wood cladding has been replaced with a light resistant washable plastic and the estate's trees have been cared for.
-The service road has been made wider, the garage area resurfaced, and the security lighting has been upgraded and a security entry phone system installed.
+Between 2004 and 2009 four of the five roofs were replaced and the last, renewed in 1991, is regularly inspected and, to date, shows no signs of distress.
+External wood cladding was replaced with a light resistant washable plastic and the estate's trees have been cared for.
+The service road was made wider, the garage area resurfaced, the security lighting has been upgraded and a security entry phone system installed.

-In December 2009 a smoke alarm system was fitted in all blocks (VIEW INSTRUCTIONS).
+In December 2009 a smoke alarm system was fitted in all blocks.

-All this has been achieved through Laurel Manor's own management team and with possibly the lowest maintenance charge in Sutton!
+All this was achieved through Laurel Manor's own management team and with possibly the lowest maintenance charge in Sutton!